18582088138/OpenVINO-SAM-6D/README.md

 If you need to retrain a model, pls use the original [SAM6D repository](https://github.com/JiehongLin/SAM-6D/tree/main).
 This script will be removed in the future.

+## OV Enable Summary
+SAM6D GPU E2E pipeline encounters obstacles using GPU Custom OP

+- When two GPU Custom OPs consecutive in a model, the calculation results may be incorrect.
+(This may be a bug in the GPU extension, have reported it to the ODT team)

+- The GPU pipeline model graph is significantly different from the CPU graph.
+(This may be related to the GPU extension mechanism.)

+- GPU E2E pipeline inference, will encounter null pointer and CL_OUT_OF_RESOURCES problems.

+Overall, models like the SAM6D, which contain a large number of custom ops, are not suitable for enabling via GPU extensions.

+[**Next step**], the custom ops should be **registered as the opset in OpenVINO source code** and deliver custom OpenVINO package with custom op patch.

 ## Citation
 If you find our work useful in your research, please consider citing: